-WE ASSUME THAT: OUR LEVEL OF UNCERTAINTY RISK IMPACT WHAT WE WILL DO We will be able to obtain adequate insurance cover for the life of the long-term plan.
+We assume that: Our level of Risk Impact What we will do uncertainty We will be able to obtain adequate insurance cover for the life of the long-term plan.
 Low Significant weather events both nationally and internationally could potentially make insurance unaffordable or worst case we are unable to insure our assets.
 Medium If unable to obtain insurance we would self-insure and establish an insurance fund to cover replacement of assets.
 Alternatively, we could debt fund any losses.